aspose-words/Aspose.Words-Documentation/net/developer-guide/linq-reporting-engine/template-syntax/composing-expressions/_index.md

 **Note –** Whereas using generic types' identifiers is forbidden in template expressions, you can use identifiers of nullable types in the shorthand "`T?`" form.

-Also, the engine enables you to use anonymous types in template expressions.
+Also, the engine allows you to use anonymous types in template expressions.
 Such types are useful while composing expressions with grouping by multiple keys.
 See "Appendix A. Enumeration Extension Methods" for the examples.

 ## Accessing Type Members

-LINQ Reporting Engine enables you to access the following public (static and instance) members of accessible types (see “Working with Types” for more information) in template expressions:
+LINQ Reporting Engine allows you to access the following public (static and instance) members of accessible types (see “Working with Types” for more information) in template expressions:

 - Fields
 - Properties